-Applying these principles, the Court considers the merits of the \$3.45 million settlement fund in light of the universe of potential damages in this case, balanced against the risks present in this particular litigation.
-DPPs' expert suggests that estimated damages for class members during the class period are \$266,846,301.44 He reaches this figure by multiplying PoolCorp's sales figures during the class period by his calculated overcharge of 4.97%.
-Although at first glance it appears that the settlement figure is small in comparison to the universe of potential damages, plaintiffs' projected damages reflect a best case scenario for plaintiffs' actual damages.
-This damages estimate does not reflect the substantial risks of nonrecovery or diminished recovery faced by plaintiffs in this litigation.
+Applying these principles, the Court considers the merits of the \$6.5 million settlement fund in light of the universe of potential damages in this case, balanced against the risks present in this particular litigation.
+DPPs' expert Dr. Rausser suggests that estimated damages for class members during the class period

+\$266,846,301.51 He reaches this figure by multiplying are PoolCorp's sales figures during the class period by his calculated overcharge of 4.97%.52 Although at first glance it appears that the settlement figure is small in comparison to the universe of potential damages, Dr. Rausser's projected damages reflect a best case scenario for plaintiffs' actual damages.
+Dr. Rausser's damages estimate does not reflect the substantial risks of nonrecovery or diminished recovery faced by plaintiffs in this litigation.
 First, DPPs' claims are subject to challenging problems of proof.
 This is not a follow-on case to a government prosecution of an established cartel.
-Indeed, there is only one claim subject to a theory of per se illegality, and the existence of a conspiracy is hotly contested.
-Plaintiffs attempted monopolization and Section 1 rule of reason claims are difficult to prove in that they require complex market analysis and consideration of potential justifications.
-It is not unusual for these types of claims to be dismissed on summary judgment.
-Second, class certification in this Third, market definition--both the case is hotly disputed. geographic and product dimensions -- is complex and hotly disputed.
+Indeed, there is only one claim subject to a theory of per se illegality and the existence a conspiracy is hotly contested.
+Plaintiffs attempted of monopolization and Section 1 rule of reason claims are difficult to prove in that they require complex market analysis and consideration of potential justifications.
+It is not unusual for these types of claims to be casualties of summary judgment.
+Second, class certification in this case is hotly disputed.
+Third, market definition--both the geographic and product dimensions--is complex and hotly disputed.
 Fourth, DPPs face challenges in connection with the testimony of their expert, upon whom they rely to establish critical elements of their claims, including liability, the relevant market, overcharge, and impact.
-Moreover, the challenges interconnected.
+Moreover, the challenges are interconnected.
 To give just one example, the exclusion of plaintiffs' economic expert on Daubert grounds would bode ill for plaintiffs on class certification and summary judgment.